This topic discusses the ways you can:

 For upgrade or update, you must use the same authentication keys you used to install the Magento software.

-For example, you cannot use Magento Open Source authentication keys to update or upgrade Magento Commerce or vice versa.
+For example, you cannot use Magento Open Source authentication keys to update or upgrade Adobe Commerce or vice versa.
 You also cannot use another user’s authentication keys or Shared account authentication keys.

 Complete the tasks discussed in Prerequisites.